Join Us in Expanding Farm to School to All Vermont Communities

 • School nutrition staff and early childhood programs want to feed their kids more local foods but are challenged by costs.
 The Local Foods Incentive offers an additional per plate incentive to help cover the additional costs of local food if the school meets a certain percentage of local food purchased.
 It’s a tiered system, so schools can continue to increase purchasing of local food.

 Both of these programs work hand in hand with Universal School Meals!
-Learn more about making this critical program permanent at universalschoolmealsvt.org.
+Learn more at universalschoolmealsvt.org.

 Virtuous Cycle of Farm to School